 The solution to improving consistent and repeatable returns in asset management is to align the long of the investment thesis with the long of the investible assets.
-Meaning, the nature of the investible asset dictates the thesis of asset allocation, not, as is prevalent today, the other way around.
-Put differently; the asset determines distribution, not the distribution determining what asset can be discovered.
+This means that the nature of the investible asset dictates the thesis of asset allocation, not vice versa, as is prevalent today.
+Put differently, the asset determines distribution, not the distribution determining what asset can be discovered.
 I describe the broader scope of change in risk profiling in more detail in reinventing asset management.

-We must begin to realize we, humans, can do nothing to prolong our existence on our planet or extraterrestrial than to pay close attention to nature, with scientists pushing the boundaries of what can be discovered, and humans obeying our best interpretation of nature’s rule.
-And since nature dictates all assets (people and resources) in our universe evolve around renewal, not sustainability, our financial thesis must operate to guide those assets into renewal, and then some.
+We must begin to realize we, humans, can do nothing to prolong our existence on our planet or extraterrestrials than to pay close attention to nature, with scientists pushing the boundaries of what can be discovered and humans obeying our best interpretation of nature’s rule.
+And since nature dictates all assets (people and resources) in our universe evolve around renewal, not sustainability, our financial thesis must operate to guide those assets into renewal and then some.

-For that reason, the integrity of a more modern investment allocation thesis is paramount.
-The pursuit of investment strategies ignorant to evolutionary principles creates a false-positive from which humans may not be able to recover.
-Already, the laissez-faire arbitrage of the past 40-years, uncorrelated to evolutionary excellence, has been responsible for the deflating stature of American credibility.
-For, in the end, not money but the renewable excellence of people make our world go round.
+Therefore, the integrity of a more modern investment allocation thesis is paramount.
+The pursuit of investment strategies ignorant of evolutionary principles creates a false-positive from which humans may be unable to recover.
+The laissez-faire arbitrage of the past 40 years, uncorrelated to evolutionary excellence, has been responsible for the deflating stature of American credibility.
+In the end, not money but the renewable excellence of people make our world go round.

-Now is the time for financiers to show real leadership that changes humanity for the better.
-The kind of leadership that rejects new and misleading manmade manacles, and instead subjugates finance – for the first time – to humanity’s best normalization of evolutionary truth.
+Now is the time for financiers to show real leadership that improves humanity.
+The kind of leadership that rejects new and misleading manmade manacles and instead subjugates finance – for the first time – to humanity’s best normalization of evolutionary truth.